Gaza Sky Geeks

 Gaza Sky Geeks (GSG), previously known as the Arab Developer Network Initiative, is the first and only tech hub and startup accelerator in Gaza in Palestine.
 It was founded in 2011 with the backing of the global humanitarian organization Mercy Corps and Google, after Google executives, led by then Google.org and Google[X] head Megan Smith, visited Gaza.
 GSG has since then been supported by other Silicon Valley companies, such as Microsoft, and by international donors such as the Konrad Adenauer Foundation.

 The stated purpose of GSG is to create a stage for young talents to grow while improving their skills through receiving professional mentoring and performing hands-on work.
 It encourages female startup members within the IT community to engage in business and software engineering activities.
 It provides start-up grants for young IT entrepreneurs to begin their businesses.
 GSG hosts up to 140 people a day, with almost half of those being women.
 A second location opened in Hebron in 2018.
 Representatives from large tech companies like Uber, Google, SoundCloud, Microsoft, 500 Startups, Endeavor Global, Udacity, Hitachi, and more have visited the tech hub.

 History

 In 2008 and 2009 employees of Google tried to enter Gaza as part of their developer outreach program but were unable to do so because of the blockade of the Gaza Strip.
 In 2011 they gained access thanks to Mercy Corps which carried out humanitarian work in Gaza.
 Google contributed a one-time seed grant of $900,000 which Mercy Corps used to launch the Arab Developer Network Initiative to stimulate tech and entrepreneurship in the isolated enclave.
-In 2013 the tech hub developed into an accelerator.
+In 2013, the tech hub was developed into an accelerator.
 In 2014, GSG ran a crowdfunding campaign bringing in $279,000.
 In 2017, GSG launched two new programs: the Gaza Code Academy and the Freelancing Academy.

 A major obstacle for Palestinian freelancers is handling online payments as PayPal is unavailable to Palestinians.
 In March 2018, MasterCard began researching e-payment solutions for Palestinians.